brimdata/zed/k8s/protocol.md

 # Protocol for distributed zqd

 zqd executes queries by decomposing the user provided ZQL into an abstract syntaxt tree (AST) of "proc" objects.
-The procs are the nodes in the AST, and are executee the "atoms" of query processing -- a simple example of a proc would be a string match condition on a single column.
+The procs are the nodes in the AST, and execute the "atoms" of query processing.
+A simple example of a proc would be a string match condition on a single column.
 (There is more about procs in other docs.)

 Note: although we call this an AST in the code, I think it is a directed acyclic graph (DAG) that begins with a single node and ends with a single node.
 In the following dicussion I make that assumption.

 The basic strategy of distributed zqd is to allow procs to be executed by remote processes.
 This describes, at a high level, the protocol between a "manager" zqd process, that builds the AST of procs, and "worker" zqd processes that execute a subtree of the manager's AST.

 ## Code Story

-Here I will assume the the "manager" and the "worker" zqd have different features -- they are not necessaily interchangable.
+Here we assume the the "manager" and the "worker" zqd have different features -- they are not necessaily interchangable.

 We start by walking through a the logic of query processing.